 Silicone Meal Prep Containers

 Silicone behaves much like a plastic.
-Food storage containers made from silicone carry many of the same advantages that plastic ones do.
-They aren’t prone to breaking, they resist water, and they are nonstick.
+Food storage containers made from silicone carry many of the same advantages that plastic ones do; they aren’t prone to breaking, they resist water, and they are nonstick.
 Not only that, some silicone meal prep containers are collapsible, which allows for convenient storage when they are empty.
-Some manufacturers are making silicone versions of food storage bags that are intended to replace single-use plastic food storage bags.

 Glass Meal Prep Containers

-There are many reasons to choose glass food storage containers for meal prepping.
-Unlike plastic containers, they are oven safe; it’s fine to warm up your prepped meals in the oven if they’re stored in glass.
-You don’t have to worry about glass leaching toxic chemicals into your food.
+There are plenty of good reasons to choose glass food storage containers for meal prepping.
+Firstly, unlike plastic containers, they are oven safe; it’s fine to warm up your prepped meals in the oven if they’re stored in glass without having to worry about glass leaching toxic chemicals into your food.

 The two big downsides to glass food storage containers are their breakability and their weight.
-They’re heavier to carry around than their plastic counterparts, and there’s always a worry if you accidentally drop them.
+They’re heavier to carry around than their plastic counterparts, and there’s always a worry if you accidentally drop them, especially if you’re sending them to school with the kids.

 Our verdict: Plastic for on the go, glass for home.